syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 section.AddParagraph()

-'Add a new table into Word document
+'Adds a new table into Word document

 Dim table As IWTable = section.AddTable()

-'Specify the total number of rows & columns
+'Specifies the total number of rows and columns

 table.ResetCells(3, 2)

-'Access the instance of the cell (first row, first cell) and add the content into cell
+'Accessess the instance of the cell (first row, first cell) and adds the content into cell

 textRange = table(0, 0).AddParagraph().AppendText("Item")